brentley/ecsworkshop/content/microservices/nodejs/tabs/copilot.md

 ## Interacting with the Nodejs service

-Let's now check the status of the frontend service.
+Let's now check the status of the nodejs service.

 Run: